Pileus (hat): Pilos hat

 The pilos (Greek: πῖλος, felt) was a typical conical hat in Ancient Greece among travelers, workmen and sailors, though sometimes a low, broad-rimmed version was also preferred, known as petasos.
 It could be made of felt or leather.
-The pilos together with the petasos were the most common types of hats in Archaic and Classical era (8th - 4th century B.C) Greece.
+The pilos together with the petasos were the most common types of hats in Archaic and Classical era (8th–4th century BC) Greece.

 Pilos caps often identify the mythical twins, or Dioscuri, Castor and Pollux, as represented in sculptures, bas-reliefs and on ancient ceramics.
 Their caps were supposedly the remnants of the egg from which they hatched.
 The pilos appears on votive figurines of boys at the sanctuary of the Cabeiri at Thebes, the Cabeirion.

 In warfare, the pilos type helmet was often worn by the peltast light infantry, in conjunction with the exomis, but it was also worn by the heavy infantry.

 In various artistic depictions in the middle Byzantine period soldiers are seen wearing pilos caps.

 Pilos helmet

-From the 5th century B.C the Greeks developed the pilos helmet which derived from the hat of the same name.
+From the 5th century BC the Greeks developed the pilos helmet which derived from the hat of the same name.
 This helmet was made of bronze in the same shape as the pilos which was presumably sometimes worn under the helmet for comfort, giving rise to the helmet's conical shape.
 Some historians theorize that the pilos helmet had widespread adoption in some Greek cities such as Sparta, however, there is no primary historical source or any archeological evidence that would suggest that Sparta or any other Greek state would have used the helmet in a standardized fashion for their armies.
 What led historians to believe that the helmet was widespread in places such as Sparta was, amongst other reasons, the supposed advancement of battlefield tactics that required that infantry have full vision and mobility.
 However, many other types of Greek helmet offered similar designs to the pilos when it came to visibility, such as the konos or the chalcidian helmets.